Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Loops in Minkowski spacetime

-Here $[QR]$ represents for the cyclic completion that is we should sum over $P=[QR]$ consisting of all inequivalent cyclic permutations of a given deconcatenation of $P$.
-For $P=[RS]$ we take the usual deconcatenation of $P$ into the non-empty words $R$ and $S$, and then add $|S|-1$ cyclic permutations in $P$.
-For example, the word $P=1234$, the usual deconcatenations are
+Here, the notation $[QR]$ denotes the cyclic completion, which means we need to sum over all inequivalent cyclic permutations of a given deconcatenation of $P$.
+When $P=[RS]$, we first deconcatenate $P$ into the non-empty words $R$ and $S$, and then add $|S|-1$ cyclic permutations in $P$.
+For instance, if $P$ is the word $1234$, then the possible deconcatenations are: